shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Wryonin?”

 “Quiet.”
+At his command, the world went silent.
+Lemilay shut up, Ersatzica paused, and even Mudrich stopped digging for a moment.
 Wryonin closed his eyes, raised his slingshot, and let loose a rock.
 It sailed across the river, landing squarely on the back of the cat’s head.
 The cat dropped to the ground, tripping over the edge of the boat.
 “There.”

 Lemilay tapped her foot.
 “So?”